up42/docs/PLANS.md

  3. Running the block.
  4. Working with input data.
  5. Calling external APIs from the block:
-    a.
-Use a simple API like
+    1. Use a simple API like [Metaweather](https://www.metaweather.com/api/).
-       [Metaweather](https://www.metaweather.com/api/).
        No credentials needed at all.
-    b.
-Acquire meteo data for the given acquisition date of the image(s) in the GeoJSON metadata.
+    2. Acquire meteo data for the given acquisition date of the image(s) in the GeoJSON metadata.
-    c.
-Save that date in the GeoJSON metadata.
+    3. Save that date in the GeoJSON metadata.
   6. Using custom storage:
-     a.
-Use <http://termbin.com>.
+     1. Use <http://termbin.com>.
 Very simple API.
 Requires `netcat`.
-     b.
-Push the GeoJSON to `termbin.com`.
+     2. Push the GeoJSON to [termbin.com](http://termbin.com).
         ```bash
           cat data.json | jq '.' | nc termbin.com 9999
         ```
-     c.
-Put small script in docker container to push & pull data from termbin.
+     3. Put small script in docker container to push & pull data from termbin.

 ### Using the UP42 API